 We will continue to serve students throughout the fall semester using the virtual model we adapted in March.
 Although we look forward to returning to in-person service, our remote program allows us to safely and equally assist students.
-Each student is supported through one-on-one conversations, group sessions and informational newsletters.
+Each student is supported through one-on-one guided conversations, virtual group sessions and informational newsletters.
 Our coaches are also prepared to host trainings on technology for successful communication.

 • College students discuss their academic progress, managing virtual coursework, utilizing institutional resources, the financial aid renewal process and registering for courses.

 Four-year institutions partnered with College Possible are committed to the academic success of students from low-income backgrounds.
 Partner institutions help students access financial aid and navigate complex processes to make college affordable and increase persistence and success while also increasing diversity and inclusion in post-secondary education.

 Students entering their junior year in high school with a grade point average of 2.5 or higher and who show a financial need can apply to join the program.
 The process includes submitting an application, parent or guardian permission form and attending an interview.
 Fall conversations cover college exploration and identifying student collegiate goals.
 Students must also attend one of our nine partner high schools.